 Each network node (Xᵢ to Xⱼ) is associated with a threshold (𝛕ᵢ to 𝛕ⱼ) indicating its predisposition to be endorsed or not.
 Thresholds continuously range between -1 and +1.
 Positive values indicate that an item is likely to be endorsed (hence assuming the state +1), and vice versa (-1).
 Moreover, the ω parameter models the strength of the interaction between each pair of network nodes.
 Positive values indicate positive interactions and vice versa.
 Configurations in which nodes characterized by positive (negative) thresholds are tied by positive (negative) edges reduce the level of energy expenditure.
 The Ising model encodes the central axiom of network approaches to attitudes by modeling that they strive for low energy expenditure configurations.

-Simulation

 The simulation considers a series of successful persuasion attempts targeting one network node at a time and has been already applied to diverse socio-political attitudes (Dalege, Borsboom, Harreveld, & Maas, 2017; Schlicht-Schmälzle et al., 2018).
 Manipulations are operationalized as an increase in node thresholds (𝛕).
 The dependent variable of this simulation is the sum score of all evaluative reactions, measured before and after each manipulation.
 H4 is confirmed if changes in the perception of large income inequality and belief in progressive taxation produce downstream effects.
 A downstream effect occurs when the change in the state of a given node reverberates into a state change of at least one other node within the network.
 The simulation starts by creating 23 samples of 3000 individuals answering the 22 survey items in Table 1.
 Differences in the values of their responses are generated by differences set in the values of node thresholds.
 In the baseline condition, all nodes have a moderately negative threshold (-0.1).
 The other 22 samples are built by setting the threshold of one node at a time to a high value (+1), while all others maintain their moderately negative threshold (-0.1).
 For each of these subsamples, an attitude network is estimated, and the sum score is calculated.
 Finally, sum scores are compared to understand whether manipulation attempts of the same strength are associated with changes of different magnitudes in the global network structure.

 4. Results